Types of health care providersDefinition:

-- Certified nurse midwives (CNMs) have training in women's health care needs, including prenatal care, labor and delivery, and care of a woman who has given birth.
+Certified nurse midwives (CNMs) have training in women's health care needs, including prenatal care, labor and delivery, and the care of a woman who has given birth.

 Licensed pharmacists have graduate training from a college of pharmacy.

 Your pharmacist prepares and processes drug prescriptions that were written by your primary or specialty care provider.
-Pharmacists provide information to patients about medications, while also consulting with health care providers about dosages, interactions, and side effects of medicines.
+Pharmacists provide information to patients about medications.
+They also consult with health care providers about dosages, interactions, and side effects of medicines.

-Your pharmacist may also follow your progress to check the safe and effective use of your medication.
+Your pharmacist may also follow your progress to check that you are using your medicine safely and effectively.

 Your primary care provider may refer you to professionals in various specialties when necessary, such as: